flamelily-bluescsi/bluescsi/picomem.md

 ---
 ######  PicoMEM Products for UK and the Rest of the World - IN STOCK

-Our prices <b>include</b> delivery to simplify checkout and you will receive a dispatch email via Paypal.
+Our prices <b>include</b> delivery to simplify checkout and you will receive a dispatch email.
+Make sure you choose the correct delivery region from the dropdown.

 We are now a registered distributor for the [PicoMEM](https://github.com/FreddyVRetro/ISA-PicoMEM){:target="_blank"}, and the project creator (Freddy V) will get a share of every purchase.